Package 'graDiEnt'

 jitter_size

-A positive scalar that determines the jitter (noise) size.
+A non-negative scalar that determines the jitter (noise) size.
 Noise is added during adaption step from Uniform(-jitter_size,jitter_size) distribution.
 1e-6 is the default value.
 Set to 0 to turn off jitter.

 crossover_rate

-A numeric scalar on the interval (0,1].
+A numeric scalar on the interval [0,1].
 Determines the probability a parameter on a chain is updated on a given crossover step, sampled from a Bernoulli distribution.
+When 0, exactly one randomly chosen parameter is updated per iteration.
 The default value is 1.

 parallel_type